krypted/lightweightMLsimilarity/README.md

 ## Cosine Similarity For plagiarism detection
 This code is a Flask web application that allows the user to upload two text files and calculates the similarity between them using cosine similarity.
 It then displays the similarity percentage and the most similar text.

-Libraries used:
+## Libraries used:
-•	Flask: a micro web framework for building web applications using Python.
+* Flask: a micro web framework for building web applications using Python.
-•	numpy: a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+* numpy: a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
-•	pandas: a library for data manipulation and analysis.
+* pandas: a library for data manipulation and analysis.
-•	scikit-learn: a machine learning library for Python that provides tools for data analysis and modeling.
+* scikit-learn: a machine learning library for Python that provides tools for data analysis and modeling.

+To install the libraries, run:
-•	pip install Flask
+* pip3 install Flask
-•	pip install numpy
+*	pip3 install numpy
-•	pip install scikit-learn
+*	pip3 install scikit-learn
-•	pip install pandas
+*	pip3 install pandas

 ## Functions:
 •	create_dataframe: creates a Pandas DataFrame from a matrix and a list of tokens.